intel/visual-quality-inspection/README.md

 ## How It Works?

+This reference use case uses a deep learning based approach, named deep-feature modeling (DFM) and falls within the broader area of out-of-distribution (OOD) detection i.e. when a model sees an input that differs from its training data, it is marked as an anomaly.
+The use case provides 3 options for network modelling of the vision subtask:
+* Pre-trained backbone: uses a deep network (ResNet-50v1.5 in this case) that has been pretrained on large visual datasets such as ImageNet
+* SimSiam self-supervised learning: is a contrastive learning method based on Siamese networks.
+It learns meaningful representation of dataset without using any labels.
+SimSiam requires a dataloader such that it can produce two different augmented images from one underlying image.
+The end goal is to train the network to produce same features for both images.
+It takes a ResNet model as the backbone and fine-tunes the model on the augmented dataset to get closer feature embeddings for the use case.
+Read more [here](https://arxiv.org/pdf/2011.10566.pdf)
+* Cut-Paste self-supervised learning: is a contrastive learning method similar to SimSiam but differs in the augmentations used during training.
+It take a ResNet model as backbone and fine-tunes the model after applying a data augmentation strategy that cuts an image patch and pastes at a random location of a large image.
+This allows us to construct a high performance model for defect detection without presence of anomalous data.
+Read more [here](https://arxiv.org/pdf/2104.04015.pdf)

+Training stage only uses defect-free data.
+Images are loaded using a dataloader and shuffling, resizing & normalization processing is applied.
+Then one of the above stated transfer learning technique is used to fine-tune a model and extract discriminative features from an intermediate layer.
+A PCA kernel is trained over these features to reduce the dimension of the feature space while retaining 99% variance.
+This pre-processing of the intermediate features of a DNN is needed to prevent matrix singularities and rank deficiencies from arising.

+During inference, the feature from a test image is generated through the same network as before.
+We then run a PCA transform using the trained PCA kernel and apply inverse transform to recreate original features and generate a feature-reconstruction error score, which is the norm of the difference between the original feature vector and the pre-image of its corresponding reduced embedding.
+Any image with an anomaly will have a high error in reconstructing original features due to features being out of distribution from the defect-free training set and will be marked as anomaly.
+The effectiveness of these scores in distinguishing the good images from the anomalous images is assessed by plotting the ROC curve, which is a plot of the true positive rate (TPR) of the classifier against the false positive rate (FPR) as the classification score-threshold is varied.
+The AUROC metric summarizes this curve between 0 to 1, with 1 indicating perfect classification.

 Architecture:
 ![Visual_quality_inspection_layered_architecture](assets/Visual_quality_inspection_layered_architecture.JPG)

 ### Highlights of Visual Quality Inspection Reference Use Case
 - The use case is presented in a modular architecture.
 To improve productivity and reduce time-to-solution, transfer learning methods are made available through an independent workflow that seamlessly uses Intel Transfer Learning Tool APIs underneath and a config file allows the user to change parameters and settings without having to deep-dive and modify the code.